gjsify/gi.ts/README.md

 * `--format=dts|json`

 The JSON output format is meant to be used for documentation generators, `dts` is the default and primary output format for gi.ts.

+* `--noAdvancedVariants`

+Only impacts TypeScript output.
+For TypeScript outputs we "inject" a hand-written GLib.Variant definition which utilizes TypeScript's literal types to enforce Variant string signature typing.